Triple Aim Needs a Fourth Target: Clinician Experience

 The creator of the Triple Aim, IHI, believes everyone should get the best care and achieve the best health possible.
 If we as providers add “Clinician Satisfaction” as a Fourth Target of the Triple Aim, we will have a model that can drive healthcare into the future that will meet the IHI vision.

 A version of this article originally appeared in the Home Care Tech Report dated 1/16/2017.

 I would love to take credit for this concept, but the inspiration came from a client who is with a large provider in the home health care industry.
 In a meeting with a particular client, we took a break and the conversation turned toward provider philosophy and how it impacts the mission of a home healthcare organization.
 When discussing the core values and pillars of their company when I asked why they selected our web-based software solution and why it’s an integral part of their growth plans.
 Their answer: “We value the clinical experience, and we believe clinical satisfaction is an important driver to improving healthcare.”
-It was so refreshing to hear this, I wanted to know more.
+It was refreshing to hear this, and I wanted to know more.
 They continued “The pursuit of clinician satisfaction is one of our core values.
 It should be the fourth target of the Triple Aim.”
 Upon further research, there is a movement in healthcare to adopt this standard, many referring to it as the Quadruple Aim of healthcare.
 If you’re a believer, then you should share the word as well!